Battle of Dara: Battle

 At this time of the day the temperature of the region has been estimated to have been particularly hot, probably around 45 C.

 The first wave of the Persian attack was directed against the Byzantine left flank.
 The Persians forced a crossing of the ditch, pushing back the Byzantine cavalry.
 But the intervention of Sunicas' Huns attacking from the interior of the Byzantine line, as well as Pharas' Herulians attacking out of ambush from the opposite side, forced the Persians' wing to retreat.

 The Persians then attacked the Byzantine right wing, where Perozes sent the Sassanid Zhayedan, also known as the Immortals, who were the elite Persian armored lancers.
-The Byzantine cavalry and infantry defending the ditch were pushed back here as they had been on the right.
+The Byzantine cavalry and infantry defending the ditch were pushed back here as they had been on the left.
 But Belisarius counterattacked with his reserve Bucellari cavalry, and split the Persian troops in two.
 Half the Persians pursued the Byzantine cavalry, but the rest were trapped, and Baresmanas was killed along with 5,000 other men.
 The Byzantine cavalry also recovered and routed their pursuers.
 Belisarius allowed a pursuit for a few miles, but let the majority of Persian survivors escape.

 Aftermath

 Following the defeat, the Sasanians under Spahbod Azarethes together with their client Lakhmids started another invasion, this time, unexpectedly, via Commagene.
 Belisarius foiled their plan by swift maneuvering and forced the Persians, who were retreating, into a heavy battle at Callinicum in which the Byzantines were defeated, but with heavy casualties on both sides.
 The Byzantines eventually paid tributes in exchange for a peace treaty.

 In 540 and 544 Dara was attacked by Khosrau I, who was unable to take it either time.
 Khosrau finally captured it in 573; its fall was said to have caused Justin II to go insane.
 Justin's wife Sophia and his friend Tiberius Constantine took control of the empire until Justin died in 578.
 Meanwhile, the Persians were able to march further into the empire, but Khosrau died in 579.

 Maurice defeated the Persians at Dara in 586 and recaptured the fortress, but the Persians under Khosrau II defeated the Byzantines in 604.
-This time Persians destroyed the city, but the Byzantines later rebuilt it in 628.
+This time, the Persians destroyed the city, but the Byzantines later rebuilt it in 628.
 In 639 the Muslim Arabs captured it, and it remained in their hands until 942 when it was sacked by the Byzantines.
 It was sacked again by John I Tzimiskes in 958, but the Byzantines never recaptured it.